guigolab/grape-nf/docs/quickstart.rst

    sample1  test1   data/test1_2.fastq.gz   fastq   FastqRd2
    sample2  test2   data/test2.bam  bam     Alignment

-In this case the bam file will skip the mapping process and  wiil be sent to the subsequent processes.
+In this case the bam file will skip the mapping process and will be sent to the subsequent processes.

 .. note:: Bam and fastq files should not refer to the same sample unless you want to merge them!